Roman Bravo-Young

 Roman Guillermo Bravo-Young (born January 28, 1999) is a Mexican–American freestyle and graduated folkstyle wrestler who competes at 57 kilograms.
-In freestyle, he represented Mexico at the 2024 Summer Olympics and was the Pan American champion in 2025.
+In freestyle, he represented Mexico at the 2024 Summer Olympics, was the Pan American champion in 2025 and the Central American and Caribbean Games champion in 2026.

 In folkstyle, Bravo-Young was the 2021 and 2022 NCAA Division I National champion at 133 pounds and a four-time All-American for the Pennsylvania State University.

 Career

 High school

 Bravo-Young attended Sunnyside High School in Tucson, Arizona, where he was an undefeated four-time state champion with a 182–0 record.
 Also a US U17 World Team member in freestyle, Bravo-Young committed to the Pennsylvania State University.

 Pennsylvania State University

 2018–2019

 Before the folkstyle season started, Bravo-Young placed second at the US U23 National championships in freestyle.

 As a true freshman at 133 pounds, he earned a Keystone Classic title and placed third at the Southern Scuffle.
 After placing fifth at the Big Ten Championships, Bravo-Young became an All-American with an eighth-place finish at the NCAA National Championships, closing out the year with a 25–7 record.

 Bravo-Young then placed second at the U20 US Open and grabbed a gold medal from the U20 Pan American Championships in freestyle.